Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The generalized conductor formula

 which is Milnor's formula mentioned in the introduction \eqref{MilnorFormula}.
 Note that at each point, the difference $\< \prod_j a_j^{(i)} \cdot e_i\> - \<1\>$ vanishes under the rank map, as a difference of two rank $1$ quadratic forms{; similarly, the term $(-\<e_i\>)^{n}$ maps to $(-1)^n$.
 This simplification also occurs for $k=\mathbb{R}$, as $\prod_j a_j^{(i)} \cdot e_i$ and $e_i$ are squares in $\mathbb{R}$}{.
-Thus, these terms are only apparent} in the refined formulas{;} see also \cite[Section 1 and Remark 5.5]{Le20b}.
-Similarly, it refines the Deligne-Milnor formula \eqref{DeligneFormula} in equal characteristic zero with the type of singularities discussed here, by taking $\ell$-adic realisations.
+Thus, these terms are only apparent} in the refined formulas{;} see also \cite[Section 1]{Le20b}.
+Similarly, the formula refines the Deligne-Milnor formula \eqref{DeligneFormula} in equal characteristic zero with isolated singularities of the type discussed here, by taking $\ell$-adic realisation. \end{Rem}

-\subsection{The case of curves on a surface}
+\section{The case of curves on a surface}

 As an application of our main theorem, we develop here a formula for the difference between the quadratic Euler characteristic of curves on a surface, refining a formula for complex varieties deduced from {the formula of Jung-Milnor}.